It was approved by the U.S. Food and Drug Administration (FDA) in 2009 to ease symptoms of pulmonary arterial hypertension (PAH).

 How Tyvaso works

-In PAH, the blood vessels of the lungs, the pulmonary arteries, are narrowed.
-This restricts blood flow through the lungs and causes abnormally high blood pressure in pulmonary arteries.
-Among other symptoms, this makes it more difficult for patients to exercise because of a lack of oxygen in the blood.
+In PAH, the pulmonary arteries are narrowed.
+This restricts blood flow and causes abnormally high blood pressure in the lungs.
+Among other symptoms, the condition makes it more difficult for patients to exercise — or even do common tasks such as climbing stairs.

-Prostacyclin, a molecule naturally produced by the body that dilates blood vessels is found at abnormally low levels in some PAH patients, and is thought to contribute to the development of the disease.
-Prostacyclin also stops platelets, a type of blood cell, from clumping together and potentially blocking arteries.
+Prostacyclin, a molecule naturally produced by the body that dilates (widens) blood vessels, is found at abnormally low levels in PAH patients, and is thought to contribute to the development of the disease.
+This molecule also stops platelets, a type of specialized cell fragment found in the blood, from clumping together and potentially blocking arteries.

 The active component of Tyvaso is a synthetic substance that mimics the action of prostacyclin.
-By binding to receptors on the cells of the arterial walls, it triggers the relaxing of the arterial wall muscles, making it easier for blood to be pumped through the lungs, and increases oxygen transport throughout the body.
+By binding to receptors on the cells of the arterial walls, it relaxes arterial wall muscles, making it easier for blood to be pumped through the lungs and increasing oxygen transport throughout the body.

 Tyvaso in clinical trials

-A total of 206 patients who completed the TRIUMPH trial enrolled in an open-label extension study to test the long-term safety of Tyvaso for up to two years.
-The results of this extension study, published in the Journal of Heart and Lung Transplantation, suggested that Tyvaso had a continued benefit on exercise ability and was well-tolerated long term.
+A total of 206 participants who completed the TRIUMPH trial enrolled in an extension study, in which all patients received Tyvaso to test its long-term safety for up to two years.
+The results of this extension study, published in the Journal of Heart and Lung Transplantation, suggested that Tyvaso had a continued benefit on exercise ability, and that long-term use of the therapy was well-tolerated.

 In October 2017, the FDA approved a third-generation nebulizer for the Tyvaso inhalation system called TD-300/A.